(904) 268-3937

 Safe, Precise Laser Surgery

-IntraLASIK also allows Dr. Maida maximum control and accuracy in customizing surgical parameters for each patient's individual visual needs.
-With fewer risks and fewer possible flap complications, Dr. Maida feels IntraLASIK is the safest, most predictable method of vision correction available today.
+IntraLASIK also allows the doctors at Maida CustomVision maximum control and accuracy in customizing surgical parameters for each patient’s individual visual needs.
+With fewer risks and fewer possible flap complications, IntraLASIK is the safest, most predictable method of vision correction available today.
 It takes the fear out of the LASIK procedure.
-In fact, Dr. Maida has treated his own daughter and has had LASIK himself.
+In fact, the doctors at Maida CustomVision have trusted this technology on themselves and their families.

 With IntraLASIK we use a laser to create the corneal flap with a precisely predetermined pattern and depth.
 This painless approach enables us to safely create a flap of exact shape & thickness.

-Although traditional LASIK has been an extremely safe and effective procedure, IntraLASIK offers patients a new sense of assurance and peace of mind through added safety & increased precision in a less invasive manner.
-Feel free to ask Dr. Maida for more information about our new all-laser IntraLASIK procedure.
+IntraLASIK offers added safety and increased precision in a less invasive manner.
+Feel free to ask our doctors and staff for more information about our new all-laser IntraLASIK procedure.

 More about IntraLASIK